brexhq/substation/cmd/README.md

 Contains the core Substation application code.
 This code can be used to create new Substation applications.

-### design

-Substation operates using a system of goroutines and channels:
-* data ingest, transform, and load are handled by unique goroutines
-* data streams between goroutines using a [pipeline pattern](https://go.dev/blog/pipelines)
-* errors in any goroutine interrupt the application

-This execution model was chosen for its ability to support horizontal scaling, high-latency data processing, and efficient delivery of data.

 ## aws/lambda

 Contains Substation apps deployed as AWS Lambda functions.
 More information is available in